open-sauced/docs/docs/tools/chrome-extension/refactoring-and-testing.md

 ## Refactoring a Block of Code

 Refactor a block of code by using the blue plus button that is displayed when hovering over a line.
-To select a block of code, hover over the starting line, click and drag the blue plus button until the desired line.
+To select a block of code, hover over the starting line, click, and drag the blue plus button until you reach the desired line.

 ![generate code refactor](../../../static/gif/pr-code-refactor.gif)

 ## Testing a Block of Code

 Generate tests for a block of code by using the blue plus button that is displayed when hovering over a line.
-To select a block of code, hover over the starting line, click and drag the blue plus button until the desired line.
+To select a block of code, hover over the starting line, click, and drag the blue plus button until you reach the desired line.

 ![generate code refactor](../../../static/gif/pr-code-test.gif)